andreamoro/GSC-Wrapper/README.md

     python -m pip install .
 ```

-BEWARE: GSC wrapper depends from another package of mine - [`multi-args-dispatcher`](https://github.com/andreamoro/Dispatcher) which has not yet distributed on a public repository.
-The installation package is setup to provision the file for you.
+**BEWARE**: GSC Wrapper depends from another package of mine - [`multi-args-dispatcher`](https://github.com/andreamoro/Dispatcher) - tha is provisioned by the installation package.

 ## Quickstart

 In order to work with this package the [prerequisites](https://developers.google.com/webmaster-tools/search-console-api-original/v3/prereqs) have to be fullfilled, which can be summarised as per the below:
-- At least one [Google Account](https://accounts.google.com/signup/v2/webcreateaccount) with at least one website registered.
+- A [Google Account](https://accounts.google.com/signup/v2/webcreateaccount) with at least one website registered.
 - Access to the [Google API console](https://console.cloud.google.com/apis/library/searchconsole.googleapis.com) - remember to save your credentials somewhere.

 After that, executing your first query is really straightforward as per the following example.